OskarKHTX/Bike-rental/README.md

 * display available inventory
 * take requests on hourly, daily and weekly basis by cross verifying stock

-Since classes are used various customers and bike rental shops can be instantiated as needed.

-For simplicity we assume that any customer requests rentals of only one type i.e hourly, monthly or weekly but is free to chose the number of bikes he/she wants.
-However requested bikes should be less than available stock.

 ## How to run?
 This code is written in python3.6.